781flyingdutchman/background_downloader/README.md

 Because you can use the `progress` value to derive task status, you can choose to not receive status updates by setting the `progressUpdates` parameter of a task to `DownloadTaskProgressUpdates.progressUpdates` (and you won't need to register a `DownloadStatusCallback` or listen for status updates).
 If you don't want to use any callbacks (and just check if the file exists after a while!) set the `progressUpdates` parameter of a task to `DownloadTaskProgressUpdates.none`.

-If instead of using callbacks you are listening to the `Filedownloader.updates` stream, you can distinguish progress updates from status updates by testing the event's `.isProgressUpdate` or `.isStatusUpdate` and use the `.status` or `progress` field to extract the appropriate value.
+If instead of using callbacks you are listening to the `Filedownloader.updates` stream, you can distinguish progress updates from status updates by testing the event's type (`BackgroundDownloadStatusEvent` or `BackgroundDownloadProgressEvent`) and handle it accordingly.

 ## Simplified use